 My idea for breakfast was to get some freshly baked bread from a bakery, in the small town of Templeuve I stop at the local bakery, one of my favourite food is an egg salad in a freshly baked baguette, and that was what I had.
 I found a park where I sat down and ate my egg salad baguette.
 After eating my breakfast I jumped on the bike and headed towards Douai.

 In Douai, I found a farmers market in full swing, which was great as I like to get my food from the farmers market, so I purchased food for the rest of the day’s ride.
-On this day, so far I been on open roads, without bike lanes, extra precaution is required.
+On this day, so far I have been on open roads, without bike lanes, extra precaution is required.
 I don’t like to bicycle on a Saturday morning on the open road, I’m ok on bike lanes.
-If people been out to party on Friday night and they are out driving a car on Saturday I rather stay safe, on a bike lane.
-As I writing this I did not run into any issues on the road.
+If people have been out to party on Friday night and they are out driving a car on Saturday I rather stay safe, on a bike lane.
+As I wrote this I did not run into any issues on the road.

-From Douai I cycled to Palluel, in Palluel I checked Google Maps and discovered that there is a Canal named Canal du Nord and that there was some type off-road following the canal, so I decided that it would be better If I could cycle along the Canal, than being on the road with cars.
+From Douai I cycled to Palluel, Palluel I checked Google Maps and discovered that there is a Canal named Canal du Nord and that there was some type off-road following the canal, so I decided that it would be better If I could cycle along the Canal, than being on the road with cars.
 I like cycling canal systems, they are built in the days when horses or donkeys were used to pull barges along a canal system.
-I cycled from Toronto, Canada to New York City, part of that ride I cycled along the Eire Canal System.
-The road along Canal du Nord was a dirt road with descent surface, not exactly a road for a bicycle with narrow tires, I took the risk and it worked out.
+I cycled from Toronto, Canada to New York City, For part of that ride I cycled along the Eire Canal System.
+The road along Canal du Nord was a dirt road with a decent surface, not exactly a road for a bicycle with narrow tires, I took the risk and it worked out.
 No punctures.